MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 ### What's new

-- False positive detections are no longer reported as ThreatNotFound on the Microsoft 365 Defender portal.
+- False positive detections are no longer reported as ThreatNotFound in the Microsoft 365 Defender portal.
 - Optimized Network Protection calls to the backend that occur as a result of suspicious connection checks.
 - Fixed PerformanceModeStatus configuration key in the Defender CSP.
 - Resolved File Evidence Location not always being captured in scenarios where Remote Location is inaccessible.